-The AAT can review many Child Support decisions made by the Child Support Registrar in the Department of Human Services (the Department).
+The AAT can review many Child Support decisions made by the Child Support Registrar at Services Australia (the Agency).

-We can conduct a first review of the following decisions made by the Department:
+We can conduct a first review of the following decisions made by the Agency:

 - any child support decision

 - a decision to refuse to give you more time to object to a Child Support decision.

 For most Child Support decisions, we can only conduct a first review if an Objections Officer at the Agency has completed a review.

 A first review is done in the Social Services & Child Support Division of the AAT.